 - Gradually increase interaction under controlled circumstances.

-Handling and touch desensitization are key for your Chow Chow’s comfort with people.
+Handling and touch desensitisation are key to your Chow Chow’s comfort with people.
 They should be okay with being touched, handled, and groomed.

 Hand Feeding Exercises